To apply for a Postgraduate Doctoral Loan students must:

 A Postgraduate Doctoral Loan is not available to students wanting to ‘top up’ a lower-level qualification to a Doctoral degree.
 The course must be a full standalone Doctoral course.

-They can choose to study their course at a university in person or by distance learning, and their course can be:
+They can choose to study their course at a university in person or by distance learning, and their course must last between 3 and 8 years.

-Students won’t be able to get a Postgraduate Doctoral Loan if they are getting any Research Council Funding.
+Students won’t be able to get a Postgraduate Doctoral Loan if they are getting any Research Council Funding or an Educational Psychology Bursary.